numpy/numpy/doc/source/reference/c-api/array.rst

     have an ``axis`` argument.
 This macro may be passed for ``axis=None``.

     .. note::
         This macro is NumPy version dependent at runtime.
+The value is now the minimum integer.
+However, on NumPy 1.x ``NPY_MAXDIMS`` was used (at the time set to 32).

 Miscellaneous Macros